OVERVIEW

 Only tournament money-winners receive master points.
 (Money paid for winning individual matches or knockout qualifiers in certain round-robin or multiple entry formats is not included.)

-From 1993 through 2006, the formula for calculation ABT master points was based on a player’s prize money won divided by the total prize money awarded in the division.
+From 1993 through 2006, the formula for calculating ABT master points was based on a player’s prize money won divided by the total prize money awarded in the division.
 In 2006, Gregg Cattanach devised a more standardized formula independant of prize money and effective 1 January 2007, Gregg’s formula will be used to calculate ABT master point awards:

 Divisional Factors (DF)